blazingdrummer/BakedModpack/README.md

 ~~- Duck's mods don't support item discovery; could ask him to add it, or write a mod myself to add it to the profile~~
   - it seems like item discovery might not trigger when spawning items directly to inventory
 - using Guillotine (equip) on a boss prevents the teleport charge skip and does not drop a boss item
+- Aurelionite doesn't drop guaranteed Halcyon Seed
+- Enforcer's Heavy Machine Gun ignores screen shake setting
+- one Shrine of Dio is much more expensive than the other

 # Custom To-Do
 - while `ScalingBloodShrines` is good, blood shrines pose little actual risk to veteran players